CleverLemming1337/Interactions-Swift/README.md

 Interactions is a SwiftUI-like Framework for building interactive terminal apps in Swift.

-Documentation is coming soon, but you cam checkout the sample app.
+You can checkout the [tutorial](https://github.com/CleverLemming1337/Interactions-Swift/blob/main/docs/Tutorial.md) or the [Sample app](https://github.com/CleverLemming1337/Interactions-Swift/blob/main/Interactions-sample-app/main.swift)

 ## Use it in your project